Tawnluia

 Tawnluia is an Indian politician from Mizo National Front.
 He was the second Deputy Chief Minister of Mizoram.

 Career

 He has joined the Mizo National Front since 1963.
-He was the former commander-in-chief of the disbanded Mizo National Army (MNA) for over 20 years.
+He was the commander-in-chief of the disbanded Mizo National Army (MNA) for over 20 years.

-He has been elected to the Mizoram Legislative Assembly on MNF Ticket in the years 1987, 1989, 1998 and 2003.
+He was elected to the Mizoram Legislative Assembly on the MNF Ticket in 1987, 1989, 1998, and 2003.
 He again won the Tuichang Assembly seat in the year 2018.
 He is also the current Senior Vice President of the Mizo National Front party.
-He has also been the Home Minister in previous MNF Ministry in 1998 and 2003.
+He has also been the Home Minister in previous MNF ministries in 1998 and 2003.